VyZX: Formal Verification of a Graphical Quantum Language: Graphical proof in

 \subsection{Induction}

 A central proof tactic we want to bring to graphical calculi is induction, allowing us to prove statements for parametric numbers of inputs or outputs of a given node.
-In inductive cases, we generate a hypothesis about a smaller diagram and use the techniques described earlier to simplify our goal and apply the hypotheses.
-These techniques rely on our splitting lemmas, which are themselves proved inductively.
+To accomplish this for the most basic case, a single Z spider, we must reduce the number of input or outputs from that spider by 1.
+This technique relies on our splitting lemmas, which are themselves proved inductively.
 We discuss how we built induction capabilities throughout \vyzx to apply inductive reasoning in practice.

 Induction on the size of a spider relies on splitting out a two-connection spider.
-We describe this with the lemma shown in \Cref{fig:grow-z-1-2}.
+If we only split a single connection off, we would not reduce the size of the original spider.
+By splitting two off, we reduce the size of the output, making it something we can apply our inductive hypothesis to.
+This splitting is shown by the lemma in \Cref{fig:grow-z-1-2}.
 We prove this lemma directly via the underlying semantics by using mathematical properties of composition and stacking.
 Using this lemma, we then prove the lemma shown in \Cref{fig:grow-z}.
 This lemma allows us to reason inductively over spider sizes and hence allows us to prove parametric rules, such as the wrapping rules shown in \Cref{sec:vyzx-ocm}.
-We prove such a rule in \aref{sec:prf-induction-example}.
+In \Cref{sec:prf-ind-ex} we show an example of a practical application of inductive proof in \vyzx.